tthtlc/quest4science/_posts/2025-10-19-geography-the-strangest-border-in-the.md

 <!-- Image Description: Aerial photo showing the complex patchwork border lines running through the town of Baarle, highlighting the intricate enclaves of Belgium and the Netherlands interwoven within the town's streets and buildings. -->

-# The Strangest Border in the World – One Town Split in Two Countries

 ## How a tiny town became a puzzle of borders between Belgium and the Netherlands

 *By Peter Teoh, Science Writer*